-Explore how the Qur'an is used in a Mosque and at home.
+Explore how the Qur'an is used in a Mosques and at home.
 Compare and contrast these two places.
 Look at how and why some Muslims memorise the Qur'an and how they prepare to read it.
 Teach the pupils about Hafiz.
-Get the pupils to think about times when they needed to memorise something?
+Get the pupils think about times when they needed to memories something?
 What was it?
 Why did they do it? (poem, piece of music...)
-Get the pupils to reflect on why some Muslims would memorise the whole Qur'an.
+Get the pupils to reflect on why some Muslim would memories the whole Qur'an.